-Ah, but here’s where things will start to sound familiar… In 1995, the Village Marketplace and Pleasure Island were “combined” to create the newly branded Downtown Disney.
+Ah, but here’s where things will start to sound familiar… These two neighboring districts lacked a cohesive or attractive messaging explaining their relationship... until 1995, when the Village Marketplace and Pleasure Island were “combined” to create the newly branded Downtown Disney.
 The move was a smart one, offering a simplified message, marketing, and connection to the resort… even if a physical connection still wasn’t provided via Monorail or Peoplemover.

-As you can imagine, the shifting histories of Walt Disney World’s shopping village could be the subject of a doctoral dissertation, but for our purposes, the story kicks into high gear now…
+As you can imagine, the shifting histories of Walt Disney World’s shopping district could be the subject of a doctoral dissertation, but for our purposes, the story kicks into high gear now…

-While the presses were still hot printing Downtown Disney advertisements, Disney announced another investment in the area: a third “district” to join the Marketplace and Pleasure Island: Downtown Disney’s West Side would open in 1997.
+While the presses were still hot printing Downtown Disney advertisements, Disney announced a third “district” to join the Marketplace and Pleasure Island: Downtown Disney’s West Side would open in 1997.
 That's where Disney would host its most conceptually ambitious idea since EPCOT Center...

-Maybe in some ways, Downtown Disney was the perfect embodiment of Walt Disney World as a whole – dissimilar parts built in different decades, each reflecting the architecture, values, and impressions of its respective era.
+Maybe in some ways, Downtown Disney was the perfect embodiment of Walt Disney World as a whole – dissimilar parts built in different decades, each reflecting the architecture, values, impressions, and purpose of its respective era.
 Think about it...